 This page discusses customer-managed encryption keys and how they are used in Cloud Storage.
-For a guide to using this feature, see Using Customer-Managed Encryption Keys.
 For other encryption options, see Data Encryption Options.

 When is the key used?